-By invoking this Operational Primitive, an iSCSI layer requests its local Datamover layer to perform all the Datamover-specific resource allocations required for the full feature phase of an iSCSI connection.
-The Connection_Handle identifies the connection the iSCSI layer is requesting the resource allocation for in order to eventually transition the connection to be a Datamover-assisted iSCSI connection.
+By invoking this Operational Primitive, an iSCSI layer requests that its local Datamover layer perform all the Datamover-specific resource allocations required for the Full Feature Phase of an iSCSI connection.
+The Connection_Handle identifies the connection for which the iSCSI layer is requesting resources to be allocated.
+Allocation of these resources is a step towards eventually transitioning the connection to become a Datamover-assisted iSCSI connection.
 Note that the Datamover layer however does not allocate any Datamover-specific task-level resources upon invocation of this Primitive.

-An iSCSI layer, in addition, optionally specifies the implementation-specific resource requirements for the iSCSI connection to the Datamover layer, by passing an input qualifier called Resource_Descriptor.
+An iSCSI layer, in addition, optionally specifies the implementation-specific resource requirements for the iSCSI connection to the Datamover layer by passing an input qualifier called Resource_Descriptor.
 The exact structure of a Resource_Descriptor is implementation-dependent, and hence structurally opaque to DA.

-A return result of Status=success means that the Allocate_Connection_Resources invocation corresponding to that Connection_Handle succeeded.
+A return result of Status=success means that the Allocate_Connection_Resources invocation corresponding to that

+Connection_Handle succeeded.
 If an Allocate_Connection_Resources invocation is made for a Connection_Handle for which an earlier invocation succeeded, the return Status must be success and the request will be ignored by the Datamover layer.
 A return result of Status=failure means that the Allocate_Connection_Resources invocation corresponding to that Connection_Handle failed.
 There MUST NOT be more than one Allocate_Connection_Resources Primitive invocation outstanding for a given Connection_Handle at any time.